 You should also take into consideration where you will be skiing and the associated terrain.
 As an example, for steep or tight terrain (bumps, chutes, trees) you will want a turnier ski than is optimum for cruising in powder bowls.
 The steep or tight terrain skier will likely enjoy a shorter ski, while the bowl skier will want something longer (and therefore more stable in mashed potatoes or crust).
 If floatation and speed are high priorities, go longer.
 If you are skiing above treeline in powder, go bigger.
 Skiing in more technical terrain?
 Consider a slightly shorter ski.

-When you find the right ski length for you, skiing with be easier and more comfortable in all conditions.
+When you find the right ski length for you, skiing will be easier and more comfortable in all conditions.

 Ready to learn more about getting the best skis for you and your skiing preferences?
 Check out these articles from our Ski Buyer’s Guide: